-- Add about 2 tablespoons of shortening to your baking pan and place into oven to melt, about 2 or 3 minutes.
-Once melted, remove from oven and tilt pan to make sure the bottom of the baking pan is well-coated.
+- Add about 1 to 2 tablespoons of shortening to your baking sheet and place into the oven to melt, about 2 or 3 minutes.
+Once melted, remove from the oven and tilt the pan to make sure the bottom of the baking sheet is well-coated.

 - Carefully place each biscuit into the hot grease on the baking pan.
 You’ll hear a bit of a sizzle as the bottom of the biscuit fries a bit in the hot grease.
 Place the baking pan into the oven and bake until the biscuits have risen and are lightly browned, about 10 – 12 minutes.
 Remove from oven and brush with melted butter.

 Nutrition information is automatically calculated, so should only be used as an approximation.